MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 system unit vector.
 The scale factor is relative to `inputScale`.
 The input point cloud (after integer conversion) is scaled by `sequenceScale`.

+### `--externalScale=REAL-VALUE`
+A scale factor used to define the length of the sequence co-ordinate system when `srcUnit` is dimensionless.
+The scale factor is relative to `inputScale`.
+The `externalScale` does not affect scaling of the input point cloud prior to coding.

-For example, a point cloud coded with `sequenceScale=0.25` specifies that:
+For example, a point cloud coded with `sequenceScale=0.25` and `externalScale=0.5` specifies that:

 - the input is scaled by 0.25 prior to coding, and
-- the decoder is informed that 1 sequence unit is equal to 4 external units.
+- the decoder is informed that 1 sequence unit is equal to 2 external units.

 NB: a decoder is not required to scale the sequence co-ordinate system to an external co-ordinate system prior to output.